Changes are coming to Facebook

 Our team understands the ins and outs of Facebook.

 If you are concerned about the future of content marketing, specifically on Facebook, don’t be.
-Our content marketing team is always adjusting to the constant changes of Facebook—this particular News Feed change is no exception.
+Our content fulfillment team is always adjusting to the constant changes of Facebook.
+This particular News Feed change is no exception.
 With our company’s extensive knowledge of Facebook Ads and target audiences comes the opportunity for your business to reap the benefits.
 It will still benefit your page to post content, but this content should be engaging and stimulate conversation.

 We offer a variety of products that will continue to help build your online presence, even with the new Facebook changes.
 If you have any questions or are concerned with the way that these changes will affect your social media marketing strategy, contact our team at BCI Media Services.
 We want to make sure that you continue to stand out above the competition.